World's Best Cities for Remote Work

 There’s also no shortage of cafes, bars, restaurants, museums and parks, all within walking distance of wherever you live in the city.
 Besides this, Vancouver is known for being diverse and tolerant, celebrating LGBTQIA rights and welcoming people of different races and ethnicities.

-All of this is why it ranked as the digital nomad capital of the world on the Resume.io report.
+This is why it ranked as the digital nomad capital of the world on the Resume.io report.

 24. Auckland, New Zealand